xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/scheduling_course.rst

 #.
 Locate the **Course Advertised Start Date** field.
 The default value is
    ``null``.

 #.
 Enter the start date that you want learners to see for your course.

-Date
-   values entered in MM/DD/YYYY format will appear to learners in DD Mon YYYY format.
+   A date value entered in MM/DD/YYYY format appears to learners in DD Mon YYYY format.
+For example, 10/15/2016 appears as 15 Oct 2016

 #.
 Add quotation marks (``" "``) before and after the start date value.
 An
    example follows.